Previous Cars

 2013

 The year when it all come together: BR13 won the Formula SAE Hybrid 2013 competitions, posting the fastest times in all dynamic events and garnering the Ford Most Efficient Hybrid Award (1st place), the Chrysler Innovation Award (1st place), and the GM Best Engineered Hybrid System Award (2nd place).
-BR13 ran the 75m acceleration event in an incredible 5.283 seconds and posted an autocross time of 49.417 seconds.

 2014

 Bulldogs Racing fielded BR14 as the defending champion.
 Due to difficulties with the clutch system, the car could not use the full potential of its internal combustion engine, and came in 4th place at the 2014 Formula SAE Hybrid competition.
-The team decided to focus more on the electrical drivetrains for the next competition cycle in order to learn more about the latest technologies in the automotive industry.

 2016

-BR16 was designed to emulate vintage race cars of yore, and was built as an all-electric vehicle, using a 180-Volt battery box and 2 Emrax 207 Motors.
 On the day prior to the competition, it experienced a battery fire that gutted the internals of the battery box and rendered it unable to race.
 This prompted a completed redesign of the car with additional safety features and performance improvements.

 2020

 BR20 is a completely redesigned and refurbished racecar built on top of BR16’s chassis.
-It houses an electric drive train consisting of 2 Emrax 207 motors, and a 192V, 3.6 kWh battery pack.
 The chassis, battery box, dashboard, steering, electric systems and sensors have all been redesigned with durability, safety and performance in mind.